liquity/dev/README.md

 ### Borrower (Trove) Operations - _BorrowerOperations.sol_

-**TODO: To be reviewed and updated according to https://github.com/liquity/dev/issues/60**

 `openTrove(uint _LUSDAmount)`: payable function that creates a trove for the caller with the requested debt, and the ether received as collateral.
 Successful execution is conditional mainly on the resulting collateral ratio which must exceed the minimum (110% in Normal Mode).
 In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.

 `addColl(address _hint)`: payable function that adds the received Ether to the caller's active trove.